fullmetalbrackets/blog/src/pages/blog/setup-a-samba-share-on-linux-via-command-line.md

 You'll get some output here that's self-explanatory, one of the lines should say "Loaded services file is OK" meaning your config is good.

 Next we'll need to add a user to Samba, as you'll need to login from Windows with a username and password.
-Let's assume we're adding the user `ariel` to Samba so his login is required to access the share from a Windows PC.
+Let's assume we're adding the user `ariel` to Samba so their login is required to access the share from a Windows PC.
+(If you want to create a new user account on Linux first, use `sudo adduser` followed by the username you want to create.)

-Use the following command to add the user to Samba, and when prompted choose a password.
+Use the following command to add the user to Samba, and when prompted create a password, this will be used for login.

 ```bash
 sudo smbpasswd -a ariel